 'The Mating Game' episode guide in full

-Here are the five episodes of The Mating Game with the dates they are expected to land on BBC1 and most of the animals featured.
-We'll update with any changes, and give previews for each episode as the series progresses...
+Here are the five episodes of The Mating Game with the dates they land/landed on BBC1 and details of most of the animals featured...

 The Mating Game Ep 1 — Grasslands: In Plain Sight – Sunday 3 Oct., 8pm, BBC1

 Ostriches, termites, nursery web spiders, zebras, kangaroos, ruffs.
-Ssee above for our episode one preview.
+See above for our episode one preview.

 The Mating Game Ep 2 — Oceans: Out of the Blue – Sunday 10 Oct., 8pm, BBC1

 Humpback whales, sharks, manta rays, sea horse, clownfish, marine flatworms, banana fiddler crab.
-See above for our episode one preview.
+See above for our episode two preview.

 The Mating Game Ep 3 — Jungles: In the Thick Of It – Sunday 17 Oct., 6pm, BBC1